-- 2. Insert table extension leaf and align the table extension pegs.
-Push together table and leaf. - NOTE: The table extension leaf is stored in the rear wardrobe or beneath the bed depending on model.
+3. Insert table extension leaf onto table frame and align the table extension pegs.
+Push together table and leaf.

+NOTE: Your coach may have one or two table leaves, depending on model.

-3. Push edge of buffet table in until it locks into place.
+4. Push edge of buffet table in until it locks into place.